sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     saltspring$ ssh uranus

-Then we install and activate Ruby 2.0.0
+We install and activate Ruby 2.0.0

     uranus$ rvm install 2.0.0 && rvm use 2.0.0